 So let us forgive Eugene his vanity, because without it we wouldn’t have this Baroque splendor to marvel at.
 And remember: Lower Belvedere is supposed to be the more functional palace!

-Most of the rooms to the east of the ticketing and shop area are reserved for the exhibitions.
+Most of the other rooms to the east of the main entrance and shop area are reserved for exhibitions.
 But you may still discover a marble-edged ceiling within, painted to look like a giant stone dome.

-The rooms to the west contain more stateroom highlights…
+The rooms to the west of the entrance contain more stateroom highlights…

 (The marble hall; press photo © Johannes Stoll / Belvedere, Wien)

-The Groteskensaal with its patterned marble floor adjoins the ticket counter and shop area and leads out to the west wing.
+The Groteskensaal (Hall of Grotesques) with its patterned marble floor adjoins the shop area and leads out to the west wing.
 Despite the name, no disfigured mummies or similar lurk within.

 “Grotesque” refers to a fanciful style of decoration popular in Ancient Rome, with flowing, quasi-floral patterns that feature botanical, zoological and mythological elements, often with caricatures.